Outlets

 Selection rule

 If the flow has any real-world side effect (auth, credentials, money, permissions, invites), use HandleStateStrategy.
-It is the only strategy that can enforce single-use tokens.
+It is the only strategy with server-side state — required for revocation, fail-closed semantics on unexpected errors, and a stable resume URL across the entire workflow.
 Use EncapsulatedStateStrategy only when every step is idempotent and replay-within-TTL is harmless.

 EncapsulatedStateStrategy